• Skip to primary navigation

 Wet Ingredients

-Red kidney beans—for color, texture, and additional fiber and protein.
+• Red kidney beans—Adds color, texture, and additional fiber and protein.

-Beetroot juice—for color.
+• Beetroot juice—Gives it a color more similar to real steak.
 I used the liquid from a can of beets.
 Make sure the canned beets are not pickled.
-If you can't find canned beets you can also use a small beet or omit and add water to maintain the right liquid ratio.
+If you can’t find canned beets you can also use a small beet or omit and add water to maintain the right liquid ratio.

 Broth ingredients for vegan steaks labeled.